 AI memory and reasoning systems enable large language models and agents to retain information across interactions and solve complex problems through structured thought processes.
 Memory systems range from short-term conversation buffers to persistent knowledge graphs, while reasoning techniques guide models through step-by-step problem decomposition, verification, and refinement.
-In 2026, context engineering has emerged as the overarching discipline for managing what information lives in the context window at each step, underpinning everything from multi-million-token long-context models to agentic memory architectures.
-Understanding the interplay between memory architecture, reasoning strategy, and efficient context management is critical for building production agents that maintain context, reduce hallucinations, and execute multi-step workflows reliably.
+In 2026, context engineering has emerged as the overarching discipline for managing what information lives in the context window at each step, and memory scaling — the property that agent performance improves as accumulated experience grows — has emerged as a new axis alongside parametric and inference-time scaling.
+Understanding the interplay between memory architecture, reasoning strategy, multi-agent coordination, and efficient context management is critical for building production agents that maintain context, reduce hallucinations, and execute multi-step workflows reliably.

 What This Cheat Sheet Covers